The Cuisinart Air Fryer Hack

 Toast Timer |

 The original toaster uses a thermostat.
 This is a mechanical device that consists of a dial to select the desired temperature, a temperature sensor and an on/off switch.
-Its job is to control power to the heater elements so that the oven gets to and stays at the desired temperature setting.
-The following graph shows its operation at a set point of 300 F. The red line shows the actual temperature swinging between 250 and 400 F. The green trace shows the heater elements coming on and off.
-While the average temperature is 300 F, the temperature swings seem excessive and leads to food getting burnt.
+Its job is to control power to the heater elements so that the oven reaches and maintains at the desired temperature setting.
+The following graph shows its operation at a set point of 300°F. The red line displays the actual temperature swinging between 250° and 400°F. The green trace shows the heater elements coming on and off.
+While the average temperature is 300°F, the temperature swings are excessive and lead to food getting burnt.

 Engineers always list the requirements before starting a design.
 It's the marketing guys that keep changing the requirements.
 Here is the initial list:

 1. Backward compatibility with current functionality using the existing mechanical timers.
-It should work intuitively for those who are not techno geeks.
+It should work intuitively for the non-geeks.
+The timers and temperature control should work as expected.
+The function selector, which is broken, is exempt from this requirement.

-2. Use a Digital thermometer since the original thermostat is not accurate and has large temperature swings.
+2. Use a digital thermometer since the original thermostat is inaccurate and causes large temperature swings.
+Temperature excursions should be limited to ±5°F.

 3. Add more heating modes for Warm and Slow cook functions.
 The three heating elements can be configured to provide fine temperature controls.

-10. Nominal buzzer, though Alexa will provide voice responses.
+9. A nominal buzzer, although Alexa will provide voice responses.

 12. Camera for visually checking the doneness of food, say "Toast till brown", or "Broil till bubbly".